Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Performance Insights

-- Iowa State is putting up 73.3 points per game this season in conference action, which is 2.2 fewer points per game than its overall average (75.5).
+- Iowa State's offense has been worse in Big 12 tilts this year, tallying 73.3 points per contest, compared to its season average of 75.5 PPG.

-- Offensively, the Cyclones have performed better in home games this year, putting up 78.1 points per game, compared to 73.8 per game away from home.
+- The Cyclones post 78.1 points per game in home games, compared to 73.8 points per game on the road, a difference of 4.3 points per contest.

-- Iowa State surrenders 58.6 points per game when playing at home this year, compared to 72.5 on the road.
+- Iowa State cedes 58.6 points per game at home this year, compared to 72.5 when playing on the road.

-- On the offensive side of the ball, the Cyclones have had a hard time putting the ball in the basket over their last 10 games, scoring 74.5 points per contest over that stretch compared to the 75.5 they've racked up over the course of this season.
+- The Cyclones have seen a downturn in scoring lately, putting up 74.5 points per game in their last 10 outings, one point fewer than the 75.5 they've scored this season.

 © 2023 Data Skrive.
 All rights reserved.